Applications for authorisation and determination

 Before making a determination, giving an authorisation or declaring by regulation a site or object under the Aboriginal Heritage Act 1988, the Premier, as the Minister responsible for Aboriginal Affairs and Reconciliation, must take all reasonable steps to consult with:

-- The State Aboriginal Heritage Committee; and
+- the State Aboriginal Heritage Committee; and

-- Any Aboriginal organisation, Traditional Owners and other Aboriginal people that, in opinion of the Minister, have an interest in the matter.
+- any Aboriginal organisation, Traditional Owners and other Aboriginal people that, in opinion of the Minister, have an interest in the matter.

-APPLICATION FOR AUTHORISATIONS UNDER SECTIONS 21 AND 23 OF THE ABORIGINAL HERITAGE ACT 1988 (SA)
+APPLICATION FOR AUTHORISATION UNDER SECTIONS 23 AND 29(1)(b) ABORIGINAL HERITAGE ACT 1988 (SA)

 Consultation Information Pack

-Consultation and Submissions
+Consultation and submissions

 Mr Alex van Wessem